 The first step is to enroll in our Financial Foundations Education Series (required 8 hours of financial education).

 See the current class listing and fees here.

 In addition to Financial Foundations, you will need to also complete a second 8 hour class specific to the asset you are saving for.
-From Homeownership Foundations to Small Business Foundations, your NEDCO Asset Building Specialist will help get you registered for the appropriate second class and next steps.
+Your NEDCO Asset Building Specialist will help get you registered for the appropriate second class and next steps.
 Beyond your required education, NEDCO offers an array of other topical financial wellness workshops to take advantage of during your NEDCO Membership year.